-She has a master's degree in Bicultural-Bilingual Studies from the University of Texas at San Antonio.
-Jeanne was a full-time bilingual teacher in Texas public schools from 2009-2014, primarily working with young students whose families had immigrated from Mexico and Central America.
-Currently, she is a teacher education program assistant supporting Master's in Child Study and Education Program pre-service teachers in their practicum field placements.
+Jeanne has a master's degree in Bicultural-Bilingual Studies from the University of Texas at San Antonio.
+She was a full-time bilingual teacher in Texas public schools from 2009-2014, primarily working with young students whose families had immigrated from Mexico and Central America.
+While at OISE, she was a teacher education program assistant supporting Master's in Child Study and Education Program pre-service teachers in their practicum field placements.
 She was also an English for Specific Purposes instructor at Seneca College.

 Jeanne's CV can be found here.

 Here is a link to her profile webpage.